JDACS4C-IMPROVE/docs/_sources/content/quickstart-hpo-experiment.rst.txt

         ]

 Make sure to set the hyperparameter space to what you desire.
+Upper and lower describe bounds of the hyperparameter.
 Higher sigma causes bigger mutations in the genetic algorithm.
+More about the hyperparameter file can be found at the hyperparameter configuration file here: https://github.com/ECP-CANDLE/Supervisor/blob/develop/workflows/GA/README.md

 Supervisor setup